The resources on this website have been specifically designed to help you become a proficient secondary data analyst:

 - Weblinks to all sorts of other useful SPSS learning resources, such as videos on all the main commands available in SPSS, and guides to a range of useful data sources from national data archives and international organisations such as the UN, the World Bank, the OECD, Eurostat and many others.

-Each chapter is supported by a combination of these resources, just click on the links to the left.
+Just click on the links to the left.

 This website may contain links to both internal and external websites.
 All links included were active at the time the website was launched.
 SAGE does not operate these external websites and does not necessarily endorse the views expressed within them.
 SAGE cannot take responsibility for the changing content or nature of linked sites, as these sites are outside of our control and subject to change without our knowledge.
 If you do find an inactive link to an external website, please try to locate that website by using a search engine.
 SAGE will endeavour to update inactive or broken links when possible.